dealii/code-gallery/agglomeration_poisson/README.md

-# A posteriori error estimator for first order hyperbolic problems
+# A Discontinuous Galerkin solver for the Poisson problem on general polytopal meshes generated through mesh agglomeration

 ## Running the code: